agile-learning-institute/stage0_mongodb_api/README.md

 ## Quick Start for Users

-- Read [Simple Schema](https://github.com/agile-learning-institute/stage0/blob/main/SIMPLE_SCHEMA.md) to understand the Schema Language
+- Read about [Simple Schema](https://github.com/agile-learning-institute/stage0/blob/main/SIMPLE_SCHEMA.md) to understand the Schema Language
 - Read the [Reference](./REFERENCE.md) that describes how the utility works.
-- Use [Template](https://github.com/agile-learning-institute/stage0_template_mongodb_api) to create your system mongodb_api
+- Use the [Template](https://github.com/agile-learning-institute/stage0_template_mongodb_api) to create your system mongodb_api

 ## Quick Start for Contributors